shivanshuchauhanDA/Economic-Sector-Analysis-of-India-and-Global-Economies-using-Power-BI/README.md

 •	Agriculture
 •	Manufacturing
 •	Services
-for India and major global economies using large-scale unclean data.
+for India and major global economies using large-scale.

 # TOOLS & SKILLS USED